CZERTAINLY/CZERTAINLY-Core/README.md

 # CZERTAINLY Core

-> This repository is part of the commercial open source project CZERTAINLY.
+> xxxxThis repository is part of the commercial open source project CZERTAINLY.
 You can find more information about the project at [CZERTAINLY](https://github.com/3KeyCompany/CZERTAINLY) repository, including the contribution guide.

 `Core` provides the basic functionality for the CZERTAINLY platform.
 It implements the logic for the certificate lifecycle management and handles all related tasks.
 You can think about it as a brain of the CZERTAINLY platform.